DanAncona/django-mini-lean/readme.md

 1. Clone the repository.

-2. Set up and register a [Facebook App](https://developers.facebook.com/apps).
+2. Set up and register a [Facebook App](https://developers.facebook.com/apps). (or two, if you want to run one live somewhere and one for local development)

 3. Plug the FB app ID into an environment variable (make your life easier: put it in your virtual env bin/activate script).